• Skip to primary navigation

 Opting for the plain, unflavored variety and carefully reading labels ensures a vegan-friendly choice.

-You might also want to check out is hummus vegan? or is baba ganoush vegan?
+You might also want to check out if hummus is vegan? or is baba ganoush vegan?

 Did you enjoy this article?
 I would love to hear from you, leave me a comment below with your thoughts.
 If you love sharing your vegan food pics, join the PBF community group